alfie-ns/2001-CW/CW1/[ ] Exercise-1/[X] Exercise1.md

 **"I'm sure I can just draw this on paper as .drawio so confusing"**

 - [X] Get **Plymbridge Circular** data(Trail Name, Length, Elevation, Route Type, Difficulty, Estimated Time, Location)
-- [ ] Organise data from un-normalised form to 3NF; draw an Entity Relationship Diagram for each instance of UNF->1NF->2NF->3NF
+- [X] Organise data from un-normalised form to 3NF; make an Entity Relationship Diagram for each instance of UNF->1NF->2NF->3NF
-- [ ] Combine all ERDs into one
-- [ ] Create a database schema from the ERD

 ---